-A Developer Services portal is available only on Apigee Edge paid plans.
-Portals are not available on free Apigee Developer plans.
+A Developer Services portal is available only on Apigee Edge Enterprise plans.
+Portals are not available on Apigee Developer plans.

 To get your portal created, go to this page and request a developer portal.
 Be sure to give them your enterprise.apigee.com organization name.
 If you don't know your organization name, sign in to http://enterprise.apigee.com and select your username > User Settings.
 In the User Settings window, you can see your organization name.